vdot0x23/simple-hugo-theme/README.md

 # vdot0x23's Hugo Simple Theme

-Forked from https://github.com/Xzya/simple-hugo-theme to be more reminiscent of https://thebestmotherfucking.website/
+Forked from https://github.com/Xzya/simple-hugo-theme to be more reminiscent of https://thebestmotherfucking.website/ but not quite https://github.com/denysvitali/hugo-thebestmotherfuckingblog

 ## Configuration